 – You can’t do what they do

 So as I sit here watching the protests and outrage unfold, I can’t help but think about the fact that it doesn’t matter what we do to prep our kids.
-Society will still perceive them however they want and there’s nothin for we can do about it.
+Society will still perceive them however they want and there’s nothing we can do about it.

 Did you know that in my state, the Sunshine State of Florida, there are more Black folks on death row than any other race?
 I mean listen — about 39% of death row is Black.
 Meanwhile, the 2015 census shows a Black population of just under 20%.
 Not very sunny huh?
 I don’t think so either.

 The fact of the matter is this — Our boys are treated as MEN more often than any other race.
 So basically they either get capital punishment sentences or they get gunned down in the streets at the hands of more than a few bad eggs that are supposed to protect us…whichever comes first.
 We tend to focus on our black boys and men when having these discussions.
 However, let’s not forget that us women are not exempt from this same fate.
 Remember Sandra Bland?
 My point exactly.